Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 -word_size 8, -evalue 1e-5 may be managable to run to the end.

+-word_size 12+, -evalue 1e-5 may be used for exploratory purposes, to find the transcripts that align well, which can then be extracted and re-BLASTed with higher sensitivity to obtain more accurate intron-exon junctions.

 ## Step 5 - Import BLAST alignments to your notebook

 In the following notebook cell, provide path to your BLAST output.
 For example: